As a personal fitness coach, I spend a lot of time working with my clients and their dietitians to come up with weight loss and cutting plans.

 What Are The Benefits Of Taking Glucomannan?

-First of all, there is a direct impact on low-density lipoprotein cholesterol (LDL), which reduces cardiovascular risk factors [6].
+First of all, there is a direct impact on low-density lipoprotein cholesterol (LDL), which reduces cardiovascular risk factors, according to the study published in PubMed [6].
 This would then further indirectly impact blood pressure with a better cholesterol profile.

 There is also a scientific link to insulin resistance syndrome [7].
 This would indicate that it influences your blood glucose level, and a more stable blood sugar plays an important role in maintaining a healthy body weight [8].

-The main reason I take it during cutting phases is the effect on my appetite mentioned above [5].
-It seems to help me extend my intermittent fasting times more easily.
+The main reason my patients take it during cutting phases is the effect on their appetite mentioned above [5].
+It seems to help them extend their intermittent fasting times more easily.

 That seems to be a good starting point if you’re trying to lose weight in a more controlled and sustainable way.